How Close Are We To Working 3D Printed Hearts?

 What do you think the leading cause of death in the USA is?
 Here’s a clue, it’s not cancer.

-That dark accolade instead goes to heart diseases and cardiovascular problems, fueled by soft drinks and obesity.
-Over 26 million people suffer from heart failure worldwide, and 1 in 3 deaths is due to heart problems.
+That dark accolade instead goes to heart disease and cardiovascular problems, fueled by soft drinks and obesity.
+Over 26 million people suffer from heart failure worldwide, and 1 in 3 deaths are caused by heart problems.

-If you find 3D bioprinting and 3D printed organs interesting, check out our full guide to 3D printed organs here.
+- If you find 3D bioprinting and 3D printed organs interesting, check out our full guide to 3D printed organs.

 3D Printed Hearts: The Solution

 But is this really possible?
 Can we just manufacture working human organs from thin air?
-This article involves extensive research into the area, and will seek to explain this in full detail.
-To do this, it is first necessary to explore the history of the 3D printed heart.
+This article involves extensive research into the area, and will seek to explain this in full detail, comprising two parts:

 A prominent company in the 3D printed heart and 3D printed organ space is Organovo.
 Founded in 2007 in San Diego, CA, Organovo design and create human tissues with 3D bioprinting and aim to create living human tissues that function identically to native tissues.
 The company has pioneered many of the bioprinting techniques known today.